Pepper Spray vs. Tasers: Which Is Right For You?

 Lethal Force Potential of Taser vs. Pepper Spray

 Pepper spray is an eye, nose, and throat irritant.
 It will temporarily blind your attacker but even with the strongest pepper spray, there is no risk of fatality.
-Tasers, while generally considered non-lethal, do carry a small risk of causing cardiac arrest.
+Tasers for women, while generally considered non-lethal self defense weapon, do carry a small risk of causing cardiac arrest.
 If using a non-lethal method of self-defense is a top priority for you, pepper spray is the right weapon for you.

 Taser vs Pepper Spray Legality in Your State